Using CSP files with InterSystems IRIS is not recommended.

 Save a CSP file using the

 .
-This sends the source of the CSP file back to the InterSystems IRIS server (which could be on a remote machine) and save it on the server's local file system in the appropriate directory (specified by the InterSystems IRIS server's CSP application settings).
+This sends the source of the CSP file back to the InterSystems server (which could be on a remote machine) and save it on the server's local file system in the appropriate directory (specified by the InterSystems server's CSP application settings).
 Studio automatically saves backup files for the five previous saves of a CSP file.
-For more information, see Save Automatically Backs Up Routines, Include, and CSP Files
+For more information, see Save Automatically Backs Up Routines, Include Files

 Compile a CSP file using

 .
-Compiling a CSP File is a multi-step process: first the CSP file is fed through the CSP engine and converted into an InterSystems IRIS class (derived from the %CSP.Page
+Compiling a CSP File is a multi-step process: first the CSP file is fed through the CSP engine and converted into a class (derived from the %CSP.Page

 class).
 Then this generated class is compiled into one or more routines that contain executable code.